Avian influenza: Transmission and prevention

 When an HPAI infection is detected in poultry, it is normal to cull infected animals and those nearby in an effort to rapidly contain, control and eradicate the disease.
 This is done together with movement restrictions, improved hygiene and biosecurity, and enhanced surveillance.

 Humans – Avian flu viruses, both HPAI and LPAI, can infect humans who are in close, unprotected contact with infected poultry.
 Incidents of cross-species transmission are rare, with symptoms ranging in severity from no symptoms or mild illness, to severe disease that resulted in death.
 As of February 2024 there have been very few instances of human-to-human transmission, and each outbreak has been limited to a few people.
-All subtypes of avian Influenza A have potential to cross the species barrier, with H5N1 and H7N9 considered the biggest threats.
+All subtypes of avian Influenza A have potential to cross the species barrier, with H5N1 considered the biggest threat.

 In order to avoid infection, the general public are advised to avoid contact with sick birds or potentially contaminated material such as carcasses or feces.
 People working with birds, such as conservationists or poultry workers, are advised to wear appropriate personal protection equipment.

 Other animals – a wide range of other animals have been affected by avian flu, generally due to eating birds which had been infected.
 There have been instances where transmission of the disease between mammals, including seals and cows, may have occurred.
+In May 2026, highly pathogenic avian influenza (HPAI) was detected in a polar bear on Svalbard, marking the first confirmed case in Norway and Europe; the virus had previously been detected in a walrus in 2023 and in arctic foxes in 2025.

 Pandemic potential

 Influenza viruses have a relatively high mutation rate that is characteristic of RNA viruses.
 The segmentation of the influenza A virus genome facilitates genetic recombination by segment reassortment in hosts who become infected with two different strains of influenza viruses at the same time.
 With reassortment between strains, an avian strain which does not affect humans may acquire characteristics from a different strain which enable it to infect and pass between humans – a zoonotic event.
 It is thought that all influenza A viruses causing outbreaks or pandemics among humans since the 1900s originated from strains circulating in wild aquatic birds through reassortment with other influenza strains.
 It is possible (though not certain) that pigs may act as an intermediate host for reassortment.

-As of June 2024, there is concern about two subtypes of avian influenza which are circulating in wild bird populations worldwide, H5N1 and H7N9.
-Both of these have potential to devastate poultry stocks, and both have jumped to humans with relatively high case fatality rates.
+As of January 2026, there is concern about the H5N1 subtype of avian influenza which is circulating in wild bird populations worldwide.